ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

 ## New CBOR Tags {#sec-iana-cbor-tags}

 IANA is requested to allocate the following tags in the "CBOR Tags" registry
-{{!IANA.cbor-tags}}, preferably with the specific CBOR tag value requested:
+{{IANA.cbor-tags}}, preferably with the specific CBOR tag value requested:

 | Tag | Data Item | Semantics | Reference |
 | -- | -- | -- | -- |